astronomer/astro-docs/cloud/stable/04_customize-airflow/01_upgrade-to-airflow-2.md

 ---
-title: "Upgrade to Airflow 2.0 on Astronomer"
+title: "Upgrade to Apache Airflow 2.0 on Astronomer"
 navTitle: "Upgrade to Airflow 2.0"
 description: "How to prepare for and upgrade to Airflow 2.0 on Astronomer."
 ---

 ## Overview

-Airflow 2.0 is a momentous open-source release that we're thrilled to support.
+Apache Airflow 2.0 is a momentous open-source release that we're thrilled to support.
 For those eager to learn more about Airflow 2.0 and upgrade an existing Airflow Deployment on Astronomer, read the guidelines below.

 At a high-level, the recommended upgrade path is as follows: